-The old send_name format is sent from nodes only supporting version 5 or to nodes that might only support version 5.
-The Version is a 16-bit big endian integer and must always have the value 5, even if node A supports version 6.
+The old send_name format is only sent from OTP 23 and 24 nodes that are not using epmd and therefore do not know if the remote node only supports protocol version 5.
+The Version is a 16-bit big endian integer and must always have the value 5 (even though node A supports version 6).
 Flags are the capability flags of node A in 32-bit big endian.
-The flag bit DFLAG_HANDSHAKE_23 should be set if node A supports version 6.
+The flag bit DFLAG_HANDSHAKE_23 must be set (as node A must supports version 6).
 Name is the full node name of A, as a string of bytes (the packet length denotes how long it is).

-The new send_name is only sent from nodes supporting version 6 to nodes known to support version 6.
+The new send_name is sent to nodes known to support version 6.
 Flags are the capability flags of node A in 64-bit big endian.
 The flag bit DFLAG_HANDSHAKE_23 must always be set.
 Creation is the node incarnation identifier used by node A to create its pids, ports and references.
 Name is the full node name of A, as a string of bytes.
 Nlen is the byte length of the node name in 16-bit big endian.
 Any extra data after the node Name must be accepted and ignored.